IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 We launched a preview of AngularJS directives last release on our GitHub repo; they are now officially in the product as well and are considered RTM.

-All of the Ignite UI controls can be instantiated declaratively with custom tags or from the controller or via controller options.
+All of the %%ProductName%% controls can be instantiated declaratively with custom tags or from the controller or via controller options.
 Further, the following controls support two-way data binding:

 -   igGrid
 -   igCombo